kwatch/benry-ruby/benry-cmdopt/README.md

-Benry::CmdOpt README
+Benry-CmdOpt README
 ====================

 ($Release: 0.0.0 $)

-Benry::CmdOpt is a command option parser library, like `optparse.rb`.
+Benry-CmdOpt is a command option parser library, like `optparse.rb`.

-Compared to `optparse.rb`, Benry::CmdOpt is easy to use, easy to extend, and easy to understahnd.
+Compared to `optparse.rb`, Benry-CmdOpt is easy to use, easy to extend, and easy to understahnd.

-(Benry::CmdOpt requires Ruby >= 2.3)
+(Benry-CmdOpt requires Ruby >= 2.3)